Welcome

 I built this site using Hugo, a static site generator.
 I used Markdown to author content, and a combination of YAML and SCSS to configure the site’s presentation.
 In some places, I extended the site’s theme to add new features, or to fix an issue with formatting.
 The site’s full source is available on GitHub.

 To manage testing and deploying the site, I developed a CI/CD pipeline using GitHub Actions that includes a Markdown linter and a link checker.
 As I make changes to the site’s source code or content, it is automatically built, tested, and deployed via GitHub Pages.
-To see how I set up this pipeline, see the workflow files for CI tests and deployment.
+To see how I set up this pipeline, see the workflow files for CI tests and deployment, or read the overview in Automated testing and deployment.

 Research and writing process

-Along with the source code for this site and its content, I also provide an open look into my research process.
+Along with the source code for this site and its content, I also provide an open look into my research process for developing these samples.
 You can view my full research notes in the site repository.

 I used Microsoft’s Writing Style Guide to write and proofread content.
 I used this project as an opportunity to learn and apply Diátaxis, which is a system for authoring and organizing technical documentation.